LiveHelperChat/doc/docs/bot/collect-custom-attribute.md

 You can show a visitor `Cancel` button with your defined text.
 If you are using extension you will have to throw exception with this option.

+You can add a 'cancel' button when using the Telegram module for users.
+To achieve this, you need to create two separate triggers:

+Create a trigger named 'cancel.'
+Choose the 'send text' department as the first step.
+Next, add a 'quick reply' and specify the name for the cancel button, with the type set to 'execute trigger.'
+Choose the second trigger you've created, let's call it 'Cancel Action,' as the trigger to execute.

+Create a trigger called 'Cancel Action.'
+Within this trigger, select the 'send text' department and enter the text that should appear after cancellation.
+Add a second department, 'update current chat,' and choose the action 'remove any previous process.'

 ### Intro message

 This message is shown before user enters any required information.